mattmakai/mattmakai.github.com/source/content/posts/130814-identifying-third-party-services-for-django.rst

 * Intercom.io for user engagement

 A major part of being a knowledgeable developer in 2013 is knowing what services are out there.
-This post provides resources for identifying third party services you can use in your Django web application.
+This post provides resources for discovering third party services you can use in your Django web application.
 How to evaluate known services is a separate topic that will come in a later post.